Permutation

 In elementary combinatorics, the k-permutations, or partial permutations, are the ordered arrangements of k distinct elements selected from a set.
-When k is equal to the size of the set, these are the permutations of the set.
+When k is equal to the size of the set, these are the permutations in the previous sense.

 History

-Permutations called hexagrams were used in China in the I Ching (Pinyin: Yi Jing) as early as 1000 BC.
+Permutation-like objects called hexagrams were used in China in the I Ching (Pinyin: Yi Jing) as early as 1000 BC.

+In Greece, Plutarch wrote that Xenocrates of Chalcedon (396–314 BC) discovered the number of different syllables possible in the Greek language.
+This would have been the first attempt on record to solve a difficult problem in permutations and combinations.

 Al-Khalil (717–786), an Arab mathematician and cryptographer, wrote the Book of Cryptographic Messages.
 It contains the first use of permutations and combinations, to list all possible Arabic words with and without vowels.

 The rule to determine the number of permutations of n objects was known in Indian culture around 1150 AD.
-The Lilavati by the Indian mathematician Bhaskara II contains a passage that translates to:
+The Lilavati by the Indian mathematician Bhāskara II contains a passage that translates as follows:

 The product of multiplication of the arithmetical series beginning and increasing by unity and continued to the number of places, will be the variations of number with specific figures.

 In 1677, Fabian Stedman described factorials when explaining the number of permutations of bells in change ringing.
 Starting from two bells: "first, two must be admitted to be varied in two ways", which he illustrates by showing 1 2 and 2 1.
 He then explains that with three bells there are "three times two figures to be produced out of three" which again is illustrated.
 His explanation involves "cast away 3, and 1.2 will remain; cast away 2, and 1.3 will remain; cast away 1, and 2.3 will remain".
 He then moves on to four bells and repeats the casting away argument showing that there will be four different sets of three.
 Effectively, this is a recursive process.
 He continues with five bells using the "casting away" method and tabulates the resulting 120 combinations.
 At this point he gives up and remarks: